TZstatsADS/spr2017-proj3-group8/README.md

 	+ Train, tune and test GBM model based on SIFT and HoG
 	+ Organize and document GitHub

 **Contribution statement**: ([default](doc/a_note_on_contributions.md)) Yue Jin developed baseline classification model for evaluation.
 Yifei Lin and Yini Zhang explored feature engineering for improving the model performance.
 Sean Reddy, Yini Zhang and Yue Jin designed the model evaluation and carried out the computation for model evaluation.
-Ken Chew explored Neural Network and produced the ensemble of all the models.
+Ken Chew implemented Convolutional Neural Network and produced the overall training and test files which includes the ensemble of all the models.
 All team members contributed to the GitHub repository.
 Yue Jin organized and documented the GitHub repository.
 Yifei Lin prepared the presentation.
 All team members approve our work presented in our GitHub repository including this contribution statement.

 Following [suggestions](http://nicercode.github.io/blog/2013-04-05-projects/) by [RICH FITZJOHN](http://nicercode.github.io/about/#Team) (@richfitz).
 This folder is orgarnized as follows.